knulli-cfw/knulli.org/docs/play/add-games/accessing-ext4.md

 # :material-micro-sd: Accessing the SD Card

+!!! danger "Important: Read this before you proceed!"

+    We **strongly** suggest to use [**Network Transfer**](../network-transfer) to access to your KNULLI device.
+Before you attempt to access your SD card directly, please make sure to read the warning in the [Add Games](..) section.

 Under certain circumstances, games can be added directly to your SD card.

 ### Devices with a single SD card